ringcentral/engage-digital-chatbot-js/README.md

 # Remember the https://xxxx.ap.ngrok.io, we will use it later
 ```

-Follow [steps to prepare email source and webhook for chatbot](docs/prepare-email-source-and-webhook.md) to prepare the email source and webhook.
+Follow [steps to prepare email source and webhook for chatbot](docs/prepare-email-source-and-webhook.md) to prepare the email source and webhook, if you want to use Dimelo chat, you can check this guide: [step by step guide to enable Dimelo chat](docs/enable-dimelo-chat.md).

 ```bash
 # create env file